wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

     In ForkJoinPool, workers in async mode process tasks in FIFO order.
 By default, it processes tasks in LIFO order.

+  Work stealing is implemented in `ForkJoinTask.join()`, [here for more information](http://stackoverflow.com/questions/26576260/can-i-use-the-work-stealing-behaviour-of-forkjoinpool-to-avoid-a-thread-starvati){:target='_blank'}.
+In a work stealing design, every consumer has its own deque.
+If a consumer exhausts the work in its own deque, it can steal work from the tail of someone else's deque.

 - Executors: a facility for the creation of executors.
 - Callable: an alternative to the Runnable interface, with the ability to return a result.
 - Future: an interface that includes the methods to obtain the value returned by a Callable interface and to control its status.
+  - `FutureTask` acts like a latch.
+It implements `Future`.
+A computation represented by a `FutureTask` is implemented with a `Callable`, and can be in one of three states: waiting to run, running, or completed.

+    The behaviour of `Future.get` depends on the state of the task.
+If it is completed, it returns the result immediately, and otherwise blocks until the task transitions to the completed state and then returns the result or throws an exception.
+The specification of `FutureTask` guarantees that this transfer constitutes a safe publication of the result.

 ### Concurrency design patterns